knative/docs/docs/eventing/experimental-features/eventtype-auto-creation.md

 ## Overview

-With the `eventtype-auto-creation` feature, we have possibliy to _auto create_ EventTypes that are received and ingressed by the Knative Broker implementations.
+With the `eventtype-auto-creation` feature, we have possibliy to _auto create_ EventTypes that are received and ingressed by the Knative Broker and Channel implementations.

 For making use of this _opt-in_ feature, we must turn it on in the `config-features`, by setting the `eventtype-auto-creation` flag to `enabled`: